Section 1031 Exchanges in Business Sales

 Disadvantages of Using Section 1031 Exchange

-It may take many months to properly locate replacement property and conduct proper due diligence in order to find a replacement asset under a 1031 Exchange, so a business seller should start identifying like-minded replacement property well before the sale of their business.
+It may take many months to properly locate replacement property and conduct proper due diligence in order to find a replacement asset under a 1031 Exchange.
+Business owners should start identifying like-minded replacement property well before the sale of their business.
 Overall, a 1031 Exchange is an excellent way in which a business seller may defer some capital gains taxes.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.